John-Zoscak-02/terrain-generation/README.md

 ## How to use

  - Make sure that your system can run g3n, dependancies and instructions can be found here: https://github.com/g3n/engine
+ - Necessary audio DLLs for windows are in /audiodlls
  - Navigate to /Terrain-Generation and execute:
  $ ./run.sh <mapname> <terrain_width> <terrain_height>
     - mapname: The program will navigate to the /maps directory in the project and will search for <mapname>.json to render it